rundef/chronostore/README.md

 ## ⚙️ Features

 - 🔌 **Pandas-compatible**: Read and write directly from DataFrames or lists of dicts
-- ⚡ **Blazing-fast reads**: Zero-copy access via NumPy with optional memory-mapping or LMDB backend
+- ⚡ **Fast reads**: Zero-copy access via NumPy with optional memory-mapping or LMDB backend
 - 🧠 **Schema-defined layout**: Define your own typed schema for precise control over storage format
 - 📅 **Daily partitioning**: Each day's data is saved to a single compact binary file for fast lookups
 - 🔄 **Append-only design**: Ideal for logs, metrics, sensor data, or financial data